dushyant2901/PrimeNumber/README.md

 # PrimeNumber
-vanilla js app to check whether the given number is prime or not
+vanilla js app to check whether the input  number is prime or not